Dairy-Free Sour Cream

 Dairy-free sour cream is a thick, rich, and tangy replacement for regular sour cream.
-Whether you’re plant-based or just want to cut down on milk products, enjoy this condiment with burritos, tacos, chilis, and more!
+Whether you’re plant-based or just want to cut down on milk products, you can enjoy this condiment with burritos, tacos, chilis, and more!

 Dairy-free sour cream.